The #1 Mistake Killing Your Lawn's Thickness (and How to Fix It for $50)

 Common Causes

-• Soil Compaction: Heavy foot traffic, equipment use, or clay soils can compact the soil, restricting root growth and nutrient uptake, leading to thin grass.
+• Compacted Soil: Heavy foot traffic, equipment use, or naturally dense clay soils can compact the ground, stifling root growth and preventing new seeds from taking hold.

-• Thatch Buildup: A thick layer of thatch acts as a barrier, preventing water, nutrients, and air from reaching the soil and grass roots.
+• Excessive Thatch: A thick layer of dead grass and organic matter can act as a barrier, preventing water, nutrients, and new grass seeds from reaching the soil.

 Common Mistakes